-Caring For Healing Tattoos
+Caring for Healing Tattoos

-Help and Advice for Tattooed People (or those about to be)
+Help and Advice for Tattooed People (Or Those About to Be)

-The links listed just below are quick links to the various parts of this Hub, so you can either read the whole thing if you are just considering some ink, or you can jump to the section that you need if you've got some ink already.
+The links listed just below are quick links to the various parts of this article, so you can either read the whole thing if you are just considering some ink, or you can jump to the section that you need if you've got some ink already.
 There's also a spot at the end where you can ask questions.
-Please note, if the answer is in the Hub and you missed it, I'm just going to tell you to go back and read the appropriate section.
+Please note, if the answer is in the article and you missed it, I'm just going to tell you to go back and read the appropriate section.
 It's nothing personal and I'm not blowing you off, it just saves me typing the same stuff over and over.

 Before You Get Tattooed

-If you're getting ready to go get your first tattoo, here are a few things you should know:
+If you're getting ready to go get your first tattoo, here are a few things you should know.

-Since tattoos are a healing surface wound, you need to avoid hot tubs, swimming pools and soaking in bathtubs of water during the healing period.
+- Since tattoos are a healing surface wound, you need to avoid hot tubs, swimming pools and soaking in bathtubs of water during the healing period.
 Before the surface heals, the skin is susceptible to infection and public pools and water are easy sources of bacteria.

-Also, the soaking can cause the scab to come off too soon, which can also hurt your new tattoo.
+- Also, the soaking can cause the scab to come off too soon, which can also hurt your new tattoo.
 So don't go get tattooed the day before that beach vacation or cruise!
 Make sure you get a good night's sleep the night before your tattoo appointment and be sure to eat a good meal an hour or two ahead of time.
 The process of enduring being tattooed is more tiring than most people would imagine and it often stresses the body the same way vigorous activity does, even though you aren't being highly active.

-Do not drink alcohol or take aspirin before you get tattooed.
+- Do not drink alcohol or take aspirin before you get tattooed.
 Both of these thin the blood and can cause you to bleed heavily during the tattoo process.

 - Do not be drunk or high when you decide to get tattooed.
 More bad tattoos get born into the world from poor decisions than anything else.

-If you are going to be tattooed for a long time, make sure you have a way of getting home that is safe, or have someone else drive you.
+- If you are going to be tattooed for a long time, make sure you have a way of getting home that is safe, or have someone else drive you.
 Some people become disoriented or a bit fuzzy-headed after long tattoo sessions due to the endorphin rush.

-If you have any allergies to antibiotic ointments, latex or petroleum products, be sure to tell your tattoo artist BEFORE they start to do any work on you.
+If you have any allergies to antibiotic ointments, latex, or petroleum products, be sure to tell your tattoo artist before they start to do any work on you.
 That way they can make sure any equipment or products they might use on you will be safe.

 While You're Getting Tattooed